LizzieLaShark/WekaS2/user-centered-design.md

 the most important three I'd go with: Design for users and their tasks, use simple and natural dialogue (I'd lump 'present info clearly' in with that) and provide adequate feedback.

+I thought the video was clear and reasonable.
+There wasn't a lot that surprised me (about the video or the reading resource).
+Interested in learning more as we go about the kinds of methodologies we can use for robust ux design.